johnpryan/copywriter/README.md

 // found in the LICENSE file.
 ```

-Then run the `copywriter` commmand.
-A copyright header is added to any `.dart` files missing the header.
+The `copywriter` commmand writes a header to any `.dart` files
-The `{{ year }}` tag is ignored.
-When the tool writes new copyright headers,
+that are missing one.
+It ignores the `{{ year }}`tag when checking headers,
-the current year is used.
+and uses current year for new headers.

 ```